-It’s important to keep in mind that ecommerce apps in the Shopify or BigCommerce app stores are built by a separate company, and often a single developer.
-While apps are vetted before being approved for the app store, your ecommerce platform cannot guarantee that an app will perfectly integrate with your store.
-And when you install an app, you are granting that app permissions to view, edit, or modify your store data.
+It’s important to keep in mind that ecommerce apps in the Shopify or BigCommerce app stores are built by a separate company and often a single developer.
+While apps are vetted before being approved for the app store, your ecommerce platform can’t guarantee that an app will perfectly integrate with your store.
+And when you install an app, you’re granting that app permissions to view, edit, or modify your store data.

 We’ve talked with ecommerce entrepreneurs whose prices were completely wiped or their inventory counts changed by an app integration going wrong.
-In both cases, it took the entrepreneurs hours, even days, to recover.
+It took the entrepreneurs hours, even days, to recover in both cases.

-Similarly to employees, when you hire a freelancer or contractor to work on your store, you are giving them permission to edit your store.
+Similarly to employees, when you hire a freelancer or contractor to work on your store, you’re permitting them to edit your store.
 It’s not always easy to vet freelancers and find someone you can trust, especially from websites like Fiverr.

 Michelle Goyette, Founder of Unique World Inspirations, shared her story of when a web developer she hired to help with backend code edits ended up destroying her entire site.
 Luckily, she had a backup.

 “With a very limited understanding of coding, I couldn’t even begin to understand the extent of what had been done to my store – much less, how to fix it.
-Of course, I no longer trusted the developer I hired to fix what they’d done, so what was I supposed to do (aside from have a mini meltdown)?” – Michelle Goyette
+Of course, I no longer trusted the developer I hired to fix what they’d done, so what was I supposed to do (aside from having a mini-meltdown)?”– Michelle Goyette

 Entrepreneurs are no strangers to mistakes and failures.
 You might be trying to delete a blog category and end up deleting all of the blog posts in that category.
 (This happens more often than you think) As long as you have a backup, you can continue building your online store fearlessly, knowing that you can recover any deleted item or undo a mistake.

-If you look at Shopify’s help desk article on backups and duplication, it explains that “If you want to duplicate, backup, or transfer your store’s data, you will need to export a series of CSV files from your original store, and import those files into the new store.”
-Those CSV files need to be saved to your computer, an external hard drive, or in cloud-storage such as Dropbox until you need them.
+If you look at Shopify’s help desk article on backups and duplication, it explains that “If you want to duplicate, backup, or transfer your store’s data, you’ll need to export a series of CSV files from your original store, and import those files into the new store.”
+Those CSV files need to be saved to your computer, an external hard drive, or in cloud storage such as Dropbox until you need them.

 The other downside is that you can’t create a single, full site backup.
 For Shopify, you can only export Products, Customers, and your Theme to CSV files.
-For other important items like blog posts, you are advised to copy + paste the content into a Word or Google Doc.
+For other important items like blog posts, you’re advised to copy + paste the content into a Word or Google Doc.

 Suggested Reading: CSV Files and Your Ecommerce Store: Everything You Need to Know